raemadeline/css-for-engineers/articles/3_sass-selectors.md

   /* base button styling here */
 }

+.btn-large {
+  /* styling for large buttons */
+}

 .btn-link {
   /* styling for buttons that should look like links */ }

-.btn-icon {
-  /* styling for buttons with icons in them */
-}
 ```

-This feature is especially useful if you're working on a project that uses [BEM notation](http://getbem.com/introduction/), which is a very useful system of organization, but we do not use it within Addepar so I won't cover it in depth here.
+This feature is especially useful if you're working on a project that uses [BEM notation](http://getbem.com/introduction/), or any other notation system for SASS that uses modifiers for added specificity.

 ### Contextual Selecting

-In some ways, the `&` selector can be thought of as using `this` within SCSS instead of just thinking of it as a concatenator.
+Beyond just concatenation, the `&` selector can be thought of as a variable that represents the parent.
+Effectively, the ampersand is a variation on `this` in other languages.
+It represents the selector that the ampersand is nested within.

 Suppose you wanted to style all headers to look a certain way, but if they're inside a panel, they should be **bold**.